I use affiliate links. As an Amazon Associate, I may get commissions for purchases made through links in this post

-Lapland is definitely a place worth to visit if you are into Hiking / Bakpacking or Packrafting.
-However, it’s also good to know the history, nature and culture if you are planning to visit a new hiking destination.
-For Finnish Lapland I would definitely recommend you the Crossbill Guide for Finnish Lapland including Kuusamo.
+Lapland is definitely a place worth to visit if you are into Hiking/Backpacking or Packrafting.
+However, it’s also good to know the history, nature, and culture if you are planning to visit a new hiking destination.
+For Finnish Lapland, I would definitely recommend the Crossbill Guide for Finnish Lapland including Kuusamo.

-When I was searching for a good book about Finnish Lapland, I found it quite hard to find a good book which is dedicated to hiking and available in English.
+When I was searching for a good book about Finnish Lapland, I found it quite hard to find a good book that is dedicated to hiking and available in English.
 The main resource I use for my trips in Finland is usually Outdoors.fi also due to the lack of good books in this field available in English.

 The book has been published by the Crossbill Guides Foundation in the Netherlands together with Metsähallitus in Finland, WILDGuides, KNNV Publishing, and Saxifraga foundation.
 Metsähallitus is a state-owned organization in Finland which is responsible for the National Parks and also operates the Outdoors.fi website.
 So the data in the book seems to come from a reliable source.